 - Line 34 (Tuition and Fees) California does not conform to federal law regarding the tuition and fees deduction.
-Enter the amount from column A, line 34 to column B, line 34. - Line 35 (Domestic production activities deduction) California does not conform to the federal law regarding the domestic production activities deduction.
-Enter the amount from column A, line 35, to column B, line 35,
+Enter the amount from column A, line 34 to column B. line 34. - Line 35 (Domestic Production Activities Deduction) California does not conform to the federal law regarding the domestic production activities deduction.
+Enter the amount from column A, line 35, to column B, line 35.

-Line 36 - Add line 23 through line 31a and line 32 through line 35 in column B and column C. Enter the totals on this line in the appropriate columns.
+Line 36 - Add line 23 through line 31a and line 32 through line 35 in column B and column C.

 If you claimed the foreign housing deduction, include that amount in the total you enter in column B, line 36.
-Enter the amount on "Form 2555" or "Form 2555-EZ" on the dotted line next to line 36.
+Enter the amount and "Form 2555" or "Form 2555-EZ" on the dotted line next to line 36.